Frequently Asked Questions

 Buying

-Go to the Buy tab or just click here.
-You can search for medications by NDC or name, and sort the columns to easily find what you need.
-Click the Buy button, review your order, then select your payment method.”
+It's easy on the marketplace.
+You can search for medications by NDC or name, and sort and filter the columns to easily find what you need.
+Add multiple items to your cart, review your order, then select your shipping method.

 Buyers are only responsible for shipping charges, if there are any.